 Traveling to another country is supposed to be a recreational trip.
 After months of hard work at the office, you deserve a relaxing break in a country where you can forget about all the work-related stuff.
-Budget airlines and hotel deals, etc., have made international traveling easy and fun.
-But what is even better for you is to visit a country, which is relatively cheaper so that you can have the best experience in the country.
+Budget airlines and hotel deals have made international traveling easy and fun.
+But what is even better for you is to visit a relatively cheaper country to have the best experience.

 One such affordable yet jaw-droppingly beautiful country to visit is Albania.
-A hidden and relatively untouched gem on earth, Albania is famous for its pristine beaches, vibrant towns, incredible mountain peaks, and scrumptious food scene.
+Albania is famous for its pristine beaches, vibrant towns, incredible mountain peaks, and scrumptious food scene, a hidden and relatively untouched gem on earth.

 Here are the 11 best things that the country has to offer to visitors.

 Albania is a small country, yet it is packed with lots of activities for tourists.
-Here, we take a look at the 10 best things to do and see in Albania.
+Here, we look at the best things to do and see in Albania.
 Don’t forget to check them off your list when you are in Albania.

 Have you watched Hollywood thrillers that show the world affected by a nuclear war?
 In those movies, the protagonists focus on building bunkers to save themselves from the dangers of nuclear emissions.
-In the 70s, the then Albanian dictator, Enver Hoxha, was afraid of nuclear attacks.
+In the 70s, the then Albanian dictator, Enver Hoxha, feared nuclear attacks.
 For his protection, he built a bunker.
-This unused bunker has now been converted into a museum and goes by the name ‘Bunk’Art’.
+This unused bunker has now been converted into a’ Bunk’Art museum.’
 This majestic museum offers valuable information to visitors regarding the history of Albania.
-Another museum-bunker Bunk’Art2 is an incredible place that honors the victims of Hoxha’s dictatorial regime.
+Another museum-bunker, Bunk’Art2, is an incredible place that honors the victims of Hoxha’s dictatorial regime.
 If you are in Albania, visiting these places is a must.

-Even though the Albanian pyramid is nothing like the pyramids of Egypt, this man-made building is still a work of art.
+Even though the Albanian pyramid is nothing like the pyramids of Egypt, this human-made building is still a work of art.
 Designed by Hoxha’s daughter to honor her father, the monument has enchanted visitors with its eye-catching design.
-The pyramid is covered with graffiti and is a favorite spot for children who use it as a slid and skaters.
+The pyramid is covered with graffiti and is a favorite spot for children who use it as a slide and skater.

-Albania is literally a heaven on earth.
-The area is blessed with stunning and picturesque beaches that have an unrealistic look.
-In the south of Albania – from Vlorë to Ksamil – you will find even more magnificent beaches that are not inundated with tourists.
-Spend some time on these secluded beaches and enjoy the view of crystal-clear waters.
+Albania is a heaven on earth.
+The area is blessed with stunning and picturesque beaches with unrealistic looks.
+From Vlorë to Ksamil, you will find even more magnificent beaches in the south of Albania that is not inundated with tourists.
+Spend time on these secluded beaches and enjoy the crystal-clear waters.

 Taking a bath in Bënjë thermal springs is a must.
 The natural hot springs offer maximum relaxation to travelers who want to relax their muscles.
 The temperature in the springs remains at 29-30 degrees Celsius throughout the year.
 For an unforgettable experience, consider scrubbing your body with the healing black mud and then taking a dip in the thermal springs.